Spring 2026

 “Gesture.”
 Medievalism: Key Critical Terms.
 Eds.
 Elizabeth Emery and Richard Utz.
 (Boydell & Brewer, 2014): 79-85.

-“The Song Remains the Same: Crossing Intersections to Create an Ethical World via an Adaptation of Everyman for Everyone.” (co-authored with Daniel-Raymond Nadon and Nancy M. Resh) Studies in Medievalism XXI: Ethics and Medievalism.
+“The Song Remains the Same: Crossing Intersections to Create an Ethical World via an Adaptation of Everyman for Everyone.” (co-authored with Daniel-Raymond Nadon and Nancy M. Resh) Studies in Medievalism XXIII: Ethics and Medievalism.
 Ed.
 Karl Fugelso.
 (Boydell & Brewer, 2014): 31-43.

 “The Quest for a Deaf Lesbian Dwarf (or Anyone Else that Might Have Been Excluded) in Medievalist Video Games: A Response to Karl Fugelso’s Manifesto.”
 The Year’s Work in Medievalism.
 Special Issue: Medievalism NOW.
 Eds.
 Karl Fugelso, E.L.
 Risden, and Richard Utz.
-(2013): PDF.
+Vol. 28 (2013): PDF.

 “Neomedievalism Unplugged.” (co-authored with Pamela Clements) Studies in Medievalism XXI: Corporate Medievalism.
 Ed.
 Karl Fugelso.
 (Boydell & Brewer, 2013): 191-210.